jtimo/pycmg/docs/source/tutorial.rst

 can be changed and non-mandatory input columns can be removed.

 Followed with this, Mesostructure object is created with mesostructure size and configuration as input.
 Default mesostructure size is 100,100,100.
+Default resolution is 1,1,1.
+The resolution relates the voxel dimensions and the phyiscal dimensions.
+For e.g. if the resolution is 0.5, 0.5, 0.5, and the mesostructure is 50, 50, 50 mm then each mm3 is equal to 2x2x2 voxels.
 So, it is not mandatory to load this value.
 Also configuration can be separately added by using ‘add_configuration’ method ::

-    my_mesostructure = Mesostructure(mesostructure_size=[200,200,200], my_configuration)
+    my_mesostructure = Mesostructure(mesostructure_size=[200,200,200]),
+    my_configuration, resolution = [0.5, 0.5, 0.5]

 or ::

     my_mesostructure = Mesostructure(mesostructure_size=[200,200,200])
+    resolution = [0.5, 0.5, 0.5]
     my_mesostructure.add_configuration(my_configuration)

 Finally, assembly of the inclusions as per the details given in the configuration is done using